20/F, Central Tower

 Established in 1976, Political & Economic Risk

 Consultancy is headquartered in Hong Kong.
-From this office, PERC
+From this

-China and South Korea.
-Some of the world's leading corporations and financial
+countries, Greater China and South Korea.
+Some of the

-institutions regularly use PERC's services to assess key trends and critical issues
+services to assess key trends and critical issues shaping the region, identify

-shaping the region, to identify growth opportunities, and to develop effective
+growth opportunities, and develop effective strategies for capitalizing on

-strategies for capitalizing on these opportunities.
+these opportunities.

 Although a wide range of companies